bcc-code/bcc-media-adr/02-analytics/technical.md

 ### Page/Screen IDs

-TODO

-This are the pages from the app:
+This are the currently used screens from the app:

 * AboutPage
 * AudiencePage